redevil1/telegram-member-adder/README.md

 # telegram-member-adder
-python script for member in telegram channel or group
+python script for member in telegram channel or group with latest updates , no error.

 ## Paymets Methods:
 1. UPI